Watch for cyclists

 • Slow down.
 Your instinct is probably to get past bike riders as quickly as possible when you encounter them on the road.
 Resist that instinct, particularly on narrow roads and during inclement weather.
 Wait until you’re past the rider before you speed up.

 • Know where the bike lanes are.
-Bicycle traffic is increasingly common, particularly in congested urban areas.
-To ease traffic flow and keep bikes and cars at least nominally separated, many municipalities are adding bike lanes.
+Because bicycle traffic is increasingly common, particularly in congested urban areas, many municipalities are adding bike lanes to their roadways.
+This eases traffic flow and keeps bikes and cars at least nominally separated.
 Be aware of where these lanes are and give cyclists at least 3 feet of space when you pass them — more if it’s been raining.
-In some areas this is required by law.
+In some areas, this is required by law.

 • Rain makes everything worse.
 As a pedestrian, you’ve probably gotten splashed by a passing car driving through a puddle; imagine how that feels mile after mile.
 Cars and trucks kick up spray that can soak riders and drastically cut visibility, adding danger to the misery.
 This also increases stopping distance.
 Again, give cyclists as wide a berth as you can.